lordboba/35Lproject/README.md

     ```bash
     git clone https://github.com/tylerxiao/35Lproject.git
     ```
+3. To run the backend, follow these steps:
+    ```bash
+    chmod +x backend
+    export MONGODB_URL=[INSERT MONGODB URL]
+    ./backend
+    ```
+And you should have a local version of the backend running!

-3. To run the frontend, follow these steps:
+4. To run the frontend, follow these steps:
     ```bash
     chmod +x frontend
     ./frontend